An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Experimental Validation

 \subsection{Results}

 Figure~\ref{fig:IKNNresults} shows the results obtained by the methods presented in this work based on \textsf{IKNN}.
-For each method, the parameter $k$ (the number of nearest neighbors) was ranged from 10 to 100 in increments of 10.
-As the performance measure RMSE is an error measure, the lower the score, the better the performance of the tested method.
-In addition, as usual with star-scaled rating prediction experiments, the differences between methods are only noticeable in the second and third decimal places.
+For~each method, the~parameter $k$ (the number of nearest neighbors) was ranged from 10 to 100 in increments of 10.
+As~the performance measure RMSE is an error measure, the~lower the score, the~better the performance of the tested method.
+In~addition, as~usual with star-scaled rating prediction experiments, the~differences between methods are only noticeable in the second and third decimal~places.

-Figure~\ref{fig:IKNNresults}A shows the results for the CBF methods, which obtained the best results.
-In particular, the best configuration is \textsf{LSI-40} (40 latent factors) with $k=40$.
-The other \textsf{LSI} methods performed similarly. \textsf{TFIDF} produced the worst result out of the CBF methods.
-Figure~\ref{fig:IKNNresults}B shows the KBF method results.
-The three methods performed practically identically with \textsf{DICE} showing a slight advantage over the others.
-Finally, Figure~\ref{fig:IKNNresults}C shows the results obtained using the novel OBF methods, which performed in between the first two groups.
-Since, these methods depend on the softness control parameter $p$, the figure shows the results using the best value of $p$ for each method.
+Figure~\ref{fig:IKNNresults}A shows the results for the CBF recommenders, which obtained the best results.
+In~particular, the~best configuration is \textsf{LSI-40} (40 latent factors) with $k = 40$.
+The~other \textsf{LSI} methods performed similarly. \textsf{TFIDF} produced the worst result out of the CBF recommenders.
+Figure~\ref{fig:IKNNresults}B shows the KBF recommender results.
+The~three methods performed practically identically with \textsf{DICE} showing a slight advantage over the others.
+Finally, Figure~\ref{fig:IKNNresults}C shows the results obtained using the novel OBF recommenders, which performed in between the first two groups.
+Since these methods depend on the softness control parameter $p$, the~figure shows the results using the best value of $p$ for each method.
 Figure~\ref{fig:p_parameter} shows how this parameter behaves for each one of the methods.
-Clearly, methods \textsf{LIN}, \textsf{WUP}, and \textsf{LCH} exhibit a robust behavior regarding that parameter.
+The~\textsf{LIN}, \textsf{WUP}, and~\textsf{LCH} methods clearly exhibit robust behavior regarding that~parameter.